Artillect/scrutineer/README.md

-# Scrutineer (Proposed name)
+# Scrutineer (Probably the name I will use)

-Scrutineer is what I like to consider the future spiritual successor to Highland Scrutineer, a project abandoned in 2007.
-It was used to tally results for Scottish Highland Dancing competitions.
-The current version is unsuitable for use, but future versions should be usable.
-Currently it is text-based, with console input.
-This is mostly for testing purposes.
-I plan to have a GUI-based version out by the next dance competition season, or at least before the end of the year.
-After that I will begin deployment.

-Why use Scrutineer and not Highland Scrutineer?

-Scrutineer will be supported by me and will be much cheaper, and will get regular updates according to SOBHD rules updates.
-It will also be modernized to be able to run on newer operating systems easily, and should be able to be run on old computers.
+Scrutineer is a program developed to assist in the planning and running of Scottish Highland Dance competitions.

+It is currently written in Python but I will rewrite it in Java to make it work on more computers and be more easily run.